 - Custom system development

-The added functionality provided by Workday’s integration capabilities speeds up your integration deployment process, focuses on the functional areas of your technology, and makes efficiently building integrations easier for you and your team.
+The added functionality provided by Workday’s integration capabilities speeds up your integration deployment process, focuses on your technology’s functional areas, and makes building integrations easier for you and your team efficiently.

 Benefits of Integration with Workday for Business Users